Identifying keyword cannibalization for better SEO

 How do you combat Internal SEO cannibalization?

-A quick and simple (though not necessarily fool-proof) way to deal with the cannibalization demonstrated above would be to introduce a landing page and re-jig the product page theming, to ensure all internal links are pointing at the landing page.
+It’s not always easy to work out how to spot cannibalization.
+However, one quick and simple (though not necessarily fool-proof) way to deal with the cannibalization demonstrated above, would be to introduce a landing page and re-jig the product page theming, to ensure all internal links are pointing at the landing page.

 Prevent Internal SEO cannibalization by applying a landing page strategy – Example search “Brighton Hotel”